newjersey/navigator.business.nj.gov/content/src/fundings/the-small-business.md

 The Small Business Bonding Readiness Assistance Program prepares small, minority-, and women-owned businesses to obtain surety bonds, which will make them more competitive when applying for state and federal government contracts.

 ---

 ### Eligibility

-* Small businesses, with particular emphasis on minority- and women-owned businesses
+- Small businesses, with particular emphasis on minority- and women-owned businesses

->**Benefits**
+> **Benefits**
+>
->* A comprehensive series of classes, workshops, and strategic counseling sessions covering a variety of topics relevant to small businesses in all sectors
+> - A comprehensive series of classes, workshops, and strategic counseling sessions covering a variety of topics relevant to small businesses in all sectors